 - Practice your own portraiture among the greats - no need to get famous folks to sit for you, come sketch their likeness for free here!
 Sketching is allowed in all the galleries, just make sure your sketch pad is under 18 x 24 inches.

-National Portrait Gallery: Logistics and FAQs
+the National Portrait Gallery: Frequently Asked Questions & Logistics

 Backpacks are not allowed to be worn on your back, so, be willing to keep them on your front or at your side while visiting the galleries.
 Suitcases, full-length umbrellas, and backpacks or purses can all be checked in the coat rooms at the F and G street entrances.
 You can also store your things in lockers provided by the museum.